-BNL is the only national laboratory located in the Northeast and one of New York State's largest centers of scientific research, and places special emphasis on growing the technology-based elements of the Long Island economy.
-The future competitiveness of New York's economy depends on its capacity for innovation, and the Laboratory represents a uniquely valuable resource-both as a major science-based enterprise in its own right, and as a source of discoveries that drive entrepreneurs and innovators.
+Brookhaven Lab is the only national laboratory located in the Northeast and one of New York State's largest centers of scientific research, and places special emphasis on growing the technology-based elements of the Long Island economy.
+The future competitiveness of New York's economy depends on its capacity for innovation, and Brookhaven represents a uniquely valuable resource-both as a major science-based enterprise in its own right, and as a source of discoveries that drive entrepreneurs and innovators.

 BNL is located near the geographical center of Suffolk County, Long Island, New York.
-The Laboratory's 5,320 acre site is located in Brookhaven Township, the largest township in both area and population, and is approximately 60 miles east of New York City.
-BNL is one of the five largest high-technology employers on Long Island, with almost 3,000 employees that include scientists, engineers, technicians, and administrative personnel.
-In addition, the Laboratory annually hosts almost 4,000 visiting scientists and students from universities, industries, and government agencies, who often reside in apartments and dormitories on-site or in nearby communities.
+The Laboratory's 5,320-acre site is located in Brookhaven Town, approximately 65 miles east of midtown Manhattan.
+Brookhaven Lab employs 2,555 employees who include scientists, engineers, technicians, and support staff.
+In addition, the Laboratory annually hosts almost 5,000 visiting scientists and students from universities, industries, and government agencies, who often stay in apartments and dormitories onsite or in nearby communities.

 BNL strengthens Long Island's position as a center of innovation in energy, materials sciences, nanotechnology, and other fields crucial to the growth of New York State's economy.

-With a budget of more than \$591 million in 2016, the Laboratory had a significant economic impact on New York State.
-Employee salaries, wages, and fringe benefits accounted for more than \$384 million, or 65 percent of its total fiscal year budget.
-Supporting local and state businesses whenever possible, BNL spent more than \$171 million in 2016 on goods and services, \$26.6 million of that with Long Island companies.
+With a budget of more than \$582 million in 2017, the Laboratory had a significant economic impact on New York State.
+Employee salaries, wages, and fringe benefits accounted for more than \$383 million, or 66 percent of its total fiscal year budget.
+Supporting local and state businesses whenever possible, BNL spent more than \$180 million in 2017 on goods and services, \$13.5 million of that with Long Island companies.